miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 2. LAYERED ARCHITECTURE (= design pattern)
 		- high-level pattern, a way of organising large code
 		- program organised into layers (ui->service->repo)
-		- each layer talks with itself/the layer immediately below (repo talks to itself) Layered Architecture
+		- each layer talks with itself/the layer immediately below (ex: service talks to itself + repo; ui talks to itself + service)

+Layered Architecture
 **What is it?**